In this post, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.

 Notes about the blurb:

-These are literally a steam pipe with a sheath around it with air holes on the side, intended to foam milk without the learning curve associated with learning to steam milk with a pro steam wand.
+These are basically a steam pipe with a sheath around it with air holes on the side, intended to foam milk without the learning curve associated with learning to steam milk with a pro steam wand.

 See my video on steaming milk: